leothorp/loggle/README.md

     clientTimestamp: Date.now(),
   }),

-  //disable the "merging" behavior for all config properties;
+  //disable the "merging" behavior for config properties on child subloggers;
-  //replace the parent config completely
+  //instead replace the parent config completely.
   replaceParentConfig: false,

-  //disable the "merging" behavior for metadata properties
+  //disable the "merging" behavior for metadata properties.
   replaceParentMetadata: false,

   //function for filtering logs based on message content/metadata